Law

 Jesus’ teaching about the Law of Moses

-According to Galatians 4:4, Jesus was “born under the Law,” which apparently means that He was bound to obey the Law’s commandments and ordinances.
+According to Galatians 4:4, Jesus was “born under the Law,” which means He was bound to obey the Law’s commandments and ordinances.
 As an Israelite, He was just as obligated to keep the Law as every other Israelite.
 In the Sermon on the Mount (Matthew 5:17-18), He denies that His purpose is to “abolish” the Law and the Prophets.
 The Greek word translated “abolish” (Kat also) is “destroy” with an intensifying prepositional prefix, meaning “utterly destroy.”
 Rather, He says, His purpose is to fulfill the Law, and He says heaven and earth would sooner disappear than the Law until everything is fulfilled.
-He says that the person breaking or teaching others to break the least of the commandments will be called least in the kingdom of heaven, while those who practice and teach its commandments will be called great in the kingdom of heaven (Matthew 5:19).
+He says that the person breaking or teaching others to break the least of the commandments will be called least in heaven, while those who practice and teach its commandments will be called great in the kingdom of heaven (Matthew 5:19).

 His mission in fulfilling the Law seems to have three parts.
-First, He calls on His disciples to keep the Law even more strictly than the Pharisees and teachers of the law, the most scrupulous religious observers of His time (Matt.
+First, He calls on His disciples to keep the theLaww even more strictly than the Pharisees and teachers of the theLaww, the most conscientious religious observers of His time (Matt.
 5:20).
-In the verses that follow (the rest of the Sermon on the Mount — Matthew 5:21-7:27), Jesus reveals what He means: giving to God the obedience of one’s heart, not just one’s actions.
+In the verses that follow (the rest of the Sermon on the Mount — Matthew 5:21-7:27), Jesus reveals what He means: giving God the obedience of one’s heart, not just one’s actions.
 Fulfilling the Law then, in this first sense, means explaining it in its fullest meaning.
 Jesus taught the Law of Moses, but He also kept it perfectly.
-He fulfilled it, not only by giving its full meaning but by obeying it fully Himself.
-In this way qualifying to become our perfect sin offering (see John 8:29, 46; Acts 10:38; Hebrews 3:2,6; 4:15; 1 Peter 1:19; 2:22; 1 John 2:2).
+He fulfilled it by giving it its full meaning and obeying it Himself.
+IThis qualifies to become our perfect sin offering (see John 8:29, 46; Acts 10:38; Hebrews 3:2,6; 4:15; 1 Peter 1:19; 2:22; 1 John 2:2).

 Yet even while upholding the Law, Jesus claims to have an authority above the Law, as when He proclaimed that the Son of Man (an indirect reference to Himself) is Lord of the Sabbath (see Mark 2:23-28; parallels in Matthews 12:1-8; Luke 6:1-5).
-The examples He gives confirm that He sees His mission to seek and save the lost as claiming a higher priority than the Sabbath’s keeping.
+The examples He gives confirm that He considers His mission to seek and save the lost as claiming a higher priority than the Sabbath’s keeping.
 He points out the irony of those who used the Sabbath to plot His murder while accusing Him of breaking the Sabbath to heal a man (Mark 3:1-6; parallels in Matthew 12:9-14; Luke 6:6-11).
 On another occasion (Mark 7:1-23; parallel in Matthew 15:1-20), He notes that concern for inner purity should claim a higher priority than concern for ritual cleanness, and the gospel writer observes, “In saying this, he proclaimed all foods clean” (Mark 7:19).

 At the Last Supper, Jesus tells his apostles that wine represents the blood He is about to shed.
 In Mark 14:24, He calls it “the blood of the covenant, which is poured out for many.”
 (Matthew 26:28 adds “for the forgiveness of sins,” and Luke’s wording is “the new covenant in my blood, which is poured out for you” (Luke 22:20; compare 1 Corinthians 11:25).
 This statement of Jesus is an obvious reference back to when Moses said, “This is the blood of the covenant” (Exod.
 24:8) during a ceremony confirming the Mosaic Covenant.
-Jesus says His own blood is what institutes and confirms the New Covenant.
+Jesus says His blood is what institutes and confirms the New Covenant.

-Jesus also demonstrates an openness to Gentiles virtually unique among the Jews of His time.
+Jesus also demonstrated an openness to Gentiles that was virtually unique among the Jews of His time.
 He praises the faith of a Gentile as being greater than any in all of Israel (Matthew 8:10; parallel in Luke 7:9).
 He likewise praises the strong faith of a Gentile woman (Mark 7:24-30; parallel in Matt.
 15:21-28).
 He predicts Gentiles’ acceptance into God’s kingdom, even at the expense of the Jews (Matthew 8:11-12 and in parabolic form, Luke 14:23-24; 20:16; John 10:16).
 Although He previously limited His disciples’ proclamation to “the lost sheep of the house of Israel” (Matthew 10:6), after His resurrection, He commands them to preach to all nations and all creation (Matthew 28:19-20; Mark 16:15-16; Luke 24:46-47; Acts 1:8).
 Jesus tells His apostles to require their convert’s faith, repentance, baptism, and continuing obedience but makes no mention of circumcision as a condition of discipleship or salvation.

 God led the apostles to a new understanding.